How Long Do LED Lights Last? Do LED Lights Burn Out?

 Excessive heat generation

-Do LEDs Burn Out?
+Does LED Burn Out?

 LEDs do not burn out in the traditional sense.
 Instead, they experience a gradual reduction in light output.
 This slow degradation eventually makes the light insufficient for its intended purpose.
+This is true for various LED products, from LED puck lights to LED ceiling fan light replacements.

 Do LED Lights Flicker When Burning Out?
+LED Light Bulb Lifespan

 LED lights can flicker as they near the end of their lifespan.
 However, flickering can also result from other factors, such as poor electrical connections or incompatible dimmer switches.
 The cause may not solely relate to the light's age.
+This is an important consideration when troubleshooting LED puck lights or under counter LED puck lights.

 Puck Lights and Their Longevity